skalnik/sshirokov/NOTES.md

   Slava bathed in poop.
 Slava ate poop.
 Slava found poop on the sidewalk and put it back into his butt so he could poop it back out.
 Slava made a poop milkshake and laughed while drinking causing nasal diarrhea."
+* The first chapter should be about how amazing, level headed, and calm I am as I am as an individual, which is why I am so well suited to assess and write about Slava's life.